 During and post-pandemic, we have dealt with difficulties sourcing raw materials, in particular certified organic yarns, as well as production delays and increases in shipping and transportation costs.

 Staying transparent with our customers is important to us.
 We are dedicated to maintaining the quality of our clothing by sourcing the finest Pima cotton from Peru and maintaining our close relationships with our Peruvian manufacturers and suppliers.

-sign up for our newsletter and get exclusive access to new arrivals, promotions and more!
+Subscribe to our newsletter + get 10% off your first order and early access to new arrivals, promotions and more